 Time-per-Question Budget for the Biomolecules Exemplar

-A realistic time map helps you plan how many sittings the PDF needs.
-Numbers below assume you have already finished the NCERT chapter.
+This time map assumes you have already finished the NCERT chapter.

-Spread the load across four to five sittings; this is one of the lighter Exemplar chapters by total minutes.
+Spread it across four to five sittings; one of the lighter chapters by total time.

 Biomolecules Top Structures to Memorise Before Attempting the Exemplar

-Most Exemplar problems hinge on a small set of recurring structures.
-Lock these five into memory before opening the PDF.
+Most problems hinge on a few recurring structures.
+Lock these five in before opening the PDF.

 Full master table: Biomolecules Class 12 Chemistry Formula Sheet